petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ![Document folder showing a description in summary.](./search-results-behavior/images/04.png)

-Beginning in Liferay DXP 2024.Q2/Portal 7.4 GA120, the results summary for Documents and Media documents includes a download link for users with the Download permission.
-In addition, the download link is added to the [widget template](../using-search-widget-display-templates.md) editor's available variables for use in [custom widget display templates](../using-search-widget-display-templates.md).
+Beginning in Liferay DXP 2024.Q2/Portal 7.4 GA120, users can download Documents and Media documents directly from the search results widget.
+In all out-of-the-box widget templates, the results summary for Documents and Media documents includes a download link for users with the Download permission.
+[Custom display templates](../using-search-widget-display-templates.md) must be adjusted to add the download link.
+The download link is available as a pre-defined variable in the [widget display template](../using-search-widget-display-templates.md) editor.

 ![Users can download Documents and Media files right from the Search Results widget.](./search-results-behavior/images/15.png)